How a New Food System Can Heal Us and The Planet

 Mark Shayler is an environmental expert, author and consultant.
 He has worked in sustainability for 35 years saving his clients over $200 million annually and a shed-load of carbon.
 His books include 'You Can’t Make Money From a Dead Planet' (Kogan Page), 'Do Present: How to give a talk and be heard' and 'Do Disrupt: Change the status quo or become it' (both Do Book Co.).
 He runs the environmental and innovation consultancy Ape (thisisape.co.uk) and reasonstobecheerful.co.uk

-interview with Imogen Royall, co-founder of Northern Pasta Co. on her mission to share the joy of food and the power of our food systems
+Now check out our interview with Imogen Royall, co-founder of Northern Pasta Co. on her mission to share the joy of food and the power of our food systems